The Co-operative Banking Group: 2013 financial crisis

 On 24 April 2013, The Co-operative Group announced it had withdrawn from purchasing the "Verde" business of Lloyds Banking Group after boards of the group and The Co-operative Bank decided that it was not in the best interests of the group's members to proceed further at the time.

 In May 2013, after the recognition of inadequate capital levels in the banking group, Euan Sutherland took over from Peter Marks as Co-operative Group chief executive.
 That month Moody's downgraded the bank's credit rating by six notches to junk status (Ba3) and the bank's Acting Chief Executive Barry Tootell resigned.
 The difficulties stem largely from the commercial loans of the Britannia Building Society, acquired in the 2009 merger.
-The group intended to sell its life insurance business to Royal London, releasing about £200m in capital, and is planning to dispose of its other insurance business.
-Further financial restructuring will be required, and the option of the Bank of England taking over the ownership of the bank under the Banking Act 2009 has been considered.
+The group intended to sell its life insurance business to Royal London, releasing about £200m in capital, and was planning to dispose of its other insurance business.
+Further financial restructuring was required, and the option of the Bank of England taking over the ownership of the bank under the Banking Act 2009 had been considered.
 Former HSBC executive Niall Booker was appointed Chief Executive of The Co-operative Bank.
 On 5 June Richard Pennycook, former finance director of Morrisons, was named Co-operative Group's finance director, and Richard Pym, former chief executive of Alliance & Leicester, as chair of the Co-operative Banking Group and the Co-operative Bank.